vinaypuppal/topgit/README.md

 First Clone this repoistory https://github.com/vinaypuppal/topgit.git

-Check if you have NodeJs installing locally by running below command
+Check if you have NodeJs installed locally by running below command

 ```
 node -v